PsimonL/K8S-Azure-cluster/README.md

 1. local-cluster ---> Is based on local cluster infrastructure, based on hypervisor like Virtual Box, of course used K8S, Docker, Ansible, and tools from Hashicorp like Vagrant and Terraform.
 2. Azure/AWS-cluster ---> Based on Azure Cloud or AWS Cloud - access granted by unversity and faculty.
 Cloud provider is available at: https://github.com/PsimonL/K8S-AWS-cluster
-Azure Cloud have been picked finally, cause AWS student account run out of licence time.
+Azure Cloud have been picked finally, cause AWS student account run out of license validity period.

 ### The local cluster description:
 I've used VirtualBox as my hypervisor, but analogically VMWare, Hyper-V should also work as well.